seanehalpin/figma-cover/README.md

 ### How to use

-- Run plugin, enter page name
+- Run plugin, enter title (optional)